Twitter Moments guidelines and principles

 Out of hundreds of millions of Tweets a day, Moments surface the best of what’s happening on Twitter.
 Through Moments, millions of people can enjoy the power of Twitter—at the center of a protest, the front row at the Oscars, on the field at the World Cup, or from outer space.
 What you see on Twitter is what’s happening in the world.

-We do not duplicate curated collections or sets of Tweets embedded on a single third-party website, or those retweeted from a single Twitter account.
+We avoid creating Moments that may invade privacy, encourage illegal activities, or exploit or harm minors.
+Content that violates the Twitter rules will never be featured.
+We do not duplicate curated collections or sets of Tweets embedded on third-party websites, or those retweeted from a single Twitter account.

 Selecting great Tweets

 Moments is about highlighting the smart, witty, and innovative content created by people on Twitter.
 We will be faithful to individual voices when we include them in Moments, and will not include Tweets in a way that misleads, substantially changes a Tweet’s original context, or includes content from protected accounts.
 We avoid featuring content created by Twitter employees.

 Some Moments created by the Twitter Curation team may include additional text beneath the title or between Tweets, called Annotations.
 This text is meant to add context to the Moment and may be a summary of a developing situation, historical details, or a translation of a Tweet in the Moment.
 If Annotations are not sourced from a Tweet in the Moment, they should be easily verifiable or attributed to a source.